strepkov/demonstartor-preview/tutorials/md/solutions/solution08.md

     connect parkingController.moveForward->velocityController.moveForward;
 }
 ```
-Then we may just fully reuse the VelocityController from the tutorial03:
+Then we may just completely reuse the VelocityController from the tutorial03:
 ```
 package controller08;